thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 row (by the strings index).
 We then store the height of the grid as the length of "grid" and the width as the length of each string.
 "Total", which keeps a running total of the amount of @'s found in a string, is also defined here.

+The function getAdjacent gets passed the height and width of the current cell being checked and constucts a list of the other cells around it.
+First the function creates a list called "directions" each entry tells the program how to go from the current height and width value
+(stored as r and c respectivley).
+The function then creates the "final" list, this stores the instructions of how to get to an adjacent cell from the current cell.
+The "for dr, dc in directions:" loop goes through the values in the directions and for each one adds the row value i.e. 3 with the instruction cell index i.e. -2.
+To get a useable position.
+The if statement is designed in the case that the cell being checked is near the edge or top of the grid, and if it isn't, it appends it to the "final" list
+This "final" list is then returned.